Regd.No.: 126198/071/072

 Everest Panorama Trek Overviews

-Everest Panorama trek – a short dare to a tea house trekking and climbing excursion to entrancing Everest region, in the lap of the highest point of the world, Mt.
-Everest.Everest Panorama trek – short tea house trekking to TengbocheEverest Panorama trek is one of the short and simple tea houses trekking into the lap of the best of the world, Mt.
+Everest Panorama trek – a short dare to a tea house trekking and climbing excursion to the entrancing Everest region, in the lap of the highest point of the world, Mt.
 Everest.
-It is synonymous to Tengboche Monastery (Gomba) trek, a right off the bat short Everest climbing trip in Nepal.
+Everest Panorama trek – short tea house trekking to TengbocheEverest Panorama trek is one of the short and simple tea houses trekking into the lap of the best of the world, Mt.
+Everest.
+It is synonymous with the Tengboche Monastery (Gomba) trek, a right-off-the-bat short Everest climbing trip in Nepal.
 This short climbing in Everest drives every one of you the course half to the Everest base camp which offers the whole bits of knowledge of entrancing Himalayan zeniths including Mount Everest from a low stature in less than two weeks from section to departure ex.
 Kathmandu.

 We fly to Lukla from Kathmandu (2827 meters) with incredible perspectives of the mountains to start our Everest scene trekking in the Everest locale.
 We move to the Sherpa settlement of Namche Bazaar (3440 meters), a casual capital of the Sherpas revealing Phakding and Manjo following the Dudh Koshi valley.
-We stay 2-night times at Namche and the acclimatization and investigation day empower you to move toward Thamu and National stop display lobby.
+We stay 2-night times at Namche and the acclimatization and investigation day empower you to move toward Thamu and the National stop display lobby.

-As needs be, this Everest Panorama trek or Tengboche trekking suits best to the people who don’t have enough time period to do different excursions in Everest region like Everest Base Camp trekking, Gokyo Valley, Chola pass trek and other longer and strenuous treks, yet at the same time are quick to witness Mt.
+As needs be, this Everest Panorama trek or Tengboche trekking suits best the people who don’t have enough time period to do different excursions in Everest region like Everest Base Camp trekking, Gokyo Valley, Chola pass trek and other longer and strenuous treks, yet at the same time are quick to witness Mt.
 Everest and different monsters over 8-thousand-meter high all around and to investigate the magnificent Sherpa culture and custom at coordinate.

 Itinerary Detail